gramster/ghreport/CONTRIBUTING.md

 ## Building

-1) Install flit of needed: pip -m install flit
+1) Install flit of needed: python -m pip install flit
 2) Run 'flit install'

 You should then have a local copy available as 'ghreport'.